heds-trm/Meshes2Labels/README.md

 ## Known limitations

-The code could be way more cleaner in terms of best practices, modern C++ and VTK features (e.g. use of smart pointers), as well as addition of comments.
+The code could be cleaner in terms of best practices, use modern C++ and VTK features (e.g. use of smart pointers), as well as addition of more comments.
 The current release mainly focuses on making the code available to the scientific community.

 The project has only be tested on Windows (Visual Studio 2017), but it should compile in other platforms as all its components are cross-platform.